Toyota Mobility Foundation launches $4M prize for mobility tech targeting lower-limb paralysis

 “We’re genuinely committed to mobility for all at Toyota.
 To do this we work on future-thinking concepts which will push the boundaries of what is considered possible within the area of personal mobility.
 We do not speak about future products, however, we continue to work with many partners in this area including DEKA, the developer of the iBot, and I look forward to sharing the results our collaborative efforts in the future.

-In a follow up call with Moore, he told me that Toyota had licensed various balancing technologies held by DEK for potential use in its assistive tech going forward and that the iBOT balancing tech could make a valuable contribution in future mobility products.
+In a follow up call with Moore, he told me that Toyota had licensed various balancing technologies held by DEKA for potential use in its assistive tech going forward and that the iBOT balancing tech could make a valuable contribution in future mobility products.
 However, the company couldn’t speak of unannounced products and Moore wasn’t in a position to say the iBOT was coming back, nor was he saying it wasn’t.
 Make of that what you will.

 0